-How to stop overeating and avoid weight gain over the holidays
+How to avoid weight gain over the holidays

 Even just adopting one of these habits can help you feel healthier and happier!

 During the silly season, healthy eating can get challenging!
 It doesn't take long before the non-stop eating and drinking at the Christmas parties and BBQs begins to feel overwhelming.

 If you're struggling to feel in control around food and want to avoid gaining weight this holiday season, here are some of my favourite practical healthy habits to adopt: